hanyuone/beautifier/README.md

-# beautifier
+# Beautifier

-Beautifier is a program that makes any code from any C-like language (e.g. Java, C#, C++) beautiful - at least, according to a Python programmer.
+Beautifier is a Clojure program that makes any code from any C-like language (e.g. Java, C#, C++) beautiful...

-Example:
+at least, according to a Python programmer.

+## Examples:

+Before:

 ```java
 package com.qwerpderp.test;